patilankita79/ModernJavaScript/README.md

 - This is very similar to Module pattern
 - Main difference is instead of returning our own public function, we map an object literal to the private funcions you want to reveal from your module.

+### Singleton Pattern

+- Singleton pattern is the manifestation of module pattern
+- Singleton object is an immediate annonymous function and it can only return one instance of an object at a time
+- Like module pattern, it maintains the private reference, that nothing can be accessed from outside

+### Factory Pattern

+- It is used to create multiple objects